QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-Many references use a proxy for correlators being a bulk geodesic spanned between the insertion points appropriate for operators of large scaling dimension in the Euclidean signature.
-However in Lorentzian signature, this is an uncontrollable approximation~\cite{Louko:2000tp,Headrick:2014cta,Keranen:2014lna}.
-On the other hand, the comparison between Wightman functions calculated according to the correct microscopic prescription, and the geodesic proxy, led to qualitatively similar results~\cite{Keranen:2014lna,Keranen:2015mqc}.
+Many researchers use a proxy for correlators being a bulk geodesic spanned between the insertion points appropriate for operators of large scaling dimension in the Euclidean signature.
+However, in Lorentzian signature this is an uncontrollable approximation~\cite{Louko:2000tp,Headrick:2014cta,Keranen:2014lna}.
+On the other hand, the comparison between Wightman functions calculated according to the correct microscopic prescription and the geodesic proxy led to qualitatively similar results~\cite{Keranen:2014lna,Keranen:2015mqc}.

-If one takes this as an indication of the geodesic proxy as capturing the relevant physics, then one lesson following from such studies is that the symmetrized correlator with small spacelike separation between its insertion points thermalizes earlier than the one with larger separation~\cite{Balasubramanian:2010ce,Balasubramanian:2011ur}.
+If one takes this as an indication of the geodesic proxy as capturing the relevant physics, then one lesson following from such studies is that the symmetrized correlator with small spacelike separation between its insertion points thermalizes sooner than the one with larger separation~\cite{Balasubramanian:2010ce,Balasubramanian:2011ur}.
 This is also natural from the point of view of causality.

-Furthermore, Ref.~\cite{Keranen:2015mqc} doing the full calculation of the correlator observed a relation between the equilibration time scale of the spatially Fourier transformed Wightman function and the equilibration time scale of~$1/T$ governing hydrodynamization at strong coupling and discussed in Sec.~\ref{sec.strongBjorken}.
-This study was done for a scalar operator, which not being a conserved current does not have a hydrodynamic tale.
+Furthermore, Ref.~\cite{Keranen:2015mqc} observed a relation between the equilibration time scale of the spatially Fourier transformed Wightman function and the equilibration time scale of~$1/T$ governing hydrodynamization at strong coupling and discussed in Sec.~\ref{sec.strongBjorken}.
+This study was done for a scalar operator, which does not exhibit a hydrodynamic tail.

-It is natural to conjecture that the energy-momentum tensor or a U(1) current Wightman function would take longer to equilibrate due to the presence of hydrodynamic modes, but such studies have not been yet performed.
-Finally, as noted in ref.~\cite{Keranen:2015mqc}, we should stress that the aforementioned momentum space features of equilibration do not translate easily to the real-space properties.
+It is natural to conjecture that the energy-momentum tensor or a $U(1)$ current Wightman function would take longer to equilibrate due to the presence of hydrodynamic modes, but such studies have not been yet performed.
+Finally, as noted in Ref.~\cite{Keranen:2015mqc}, we should stress that the aforementioned momentum space features of equilibration do not easily translate to the real-space properties.
 This is so because sharp features in the correlator do not necessarily reside at small distances.